heathcliff/Urchin/README.md

-Urchin contains the bulk of the business logic and data manipulation functions that make up the core of our Drupal-based publishing platform.
+Urchin contains the bulk of the business logic and data parsing functions that make up the core of our Drupal-based publishing platform.
 Helper classes for parsing nodes, getting lists of nodes and nids, and accessing fields are available, with the overall goal of providing a solid kick-start to any Drupal-based editorial site.

 Installation
 --